3T5K/dots/zsh-conf/README.md

 - Installs all the configuration files/directories into place.
 - Backs up existing config.
+- Downloads all plugins via `git clone`.
 - Doesn't actually install ZSH nor does it set ZSH as a login shell.
-- Downloads all plugins via `git clone`.
+- Doesn't install any programs mentioned in the *aliases.zsh* file.
 - Doesn't restore backups, nor clean up after failure (yet).

 ### zshenv